Is LOFT Fast Fashion in 2026? The Shocking Truth

 What does this mean, exactly?
 Well, clear winters have the highest contrast among the winters.
 While still 100% cool-toned, they are the most vibrant and bright of the bunch.
 Cool winters, on the other hand, may have medium to high contrasting features.

-Cool Winter VS Clear Winter: Borrowing Colors From Spring
+Clear Winter Can Borrow Colors From Spring

 Cool winters are like the icy queen – everything about them screams crisp, blue-based coolness, from head to toe.
 Their eyes, hair, skin — they all have that pronounced blue undertone that’s impossible to ignore.